sarahmagrish/commonplace/_posts/skeena/2013-05-05-Along-the-Northern-Gateway-Route.md

 slideshow:
 - img: 1106_NEO_Pipeline_101.jpg

   caption: Wetland south of Davie Lake.
-According to GPS coorindates, the proposed Enbridge pipelines would be built one-third of a mile from this location.
+According to GPS coordinates, the proposed Enbridge pipelines would be built one-third of a mile from this location.
 - img: 1106_NEO_Pipeline_120.jpg

   caption: Grizzly bear north of Frost Road and west of Stuart Lake Highway.
 According to GPS coorindates, the proposed Enbridge pipelines would be built less than half a mile from this location.